-As of zfp 0.5.3, parallel compression (but not decompression) is supported on multicore processors via OpenMP threads.
+As of zfp 0.5.3, parallel compression (but not decompression) is supported on multicore processors via OpenMP threads. zfp 0.5.4 adds CUDA support for fixed-rate compression and decompression on the GPU.

 Since zfp partitions arrays into small independent blocks, a large amount of data parallelism is inherent in the compression scheme that can be exploited.
 In principle, concurrency is limited only by the number of blocks that make up an array, though in practice each thread is responsible for compressing a chunk of several contiguous blocks.

-Note: zfp parallel compression is confined to shared memory on a single compute node.
+Note: zfp parallel compression is confined to shared memory on a single compute node or GPU.
 No effort is made to coordinate compression across distributed memory on networked compute nodes, although zfp's fine-grained partitioning of arrays should facilitate distributed parallel compression.

 This section describes the zfp parallel compression algorithm and explains how to configure libzfp and enable parallel compression at run time via its high-level C API.
-Parallel compression is not supported via the low-level API, and zfp's compressed arrays are not yet thread-safe.
+Parallel compression is not supported via the low-level API.